neoground/robobackup/README.md

 Why RoboBackup?
 It’s lean, powerful, and avoids the fluff of GUI-based tools.
 You get reliable, background backup operations, whether for local drives or network shares.

-This script works reliably on our Windows machines and backs up everything to our network shares.
+This script works reliably on our Windows machines and backs everything up to your network shares or any other drive.

+It runs robocopy in backup mode.
+But locked and forbidden files are skipped, as you can see in the robocopy log file.
+We're working on a fix to try copying them via other mechanisms which can work in such cases.

 ---